PhoenixGreen/Cypherpunktimes-articles/privacy-and-messaging.md

 ## Real examples of security breaches or issues that have occurred with these applications

+Jeff Bezos' phone was famously hacked in January 2020 through a WhatsApp video message.
+In December of the same year, Texas' attorney general alleged that Facebook and Google struck a back-room deal to reveal WhatsApp message content.
+A spyware vendor targeted a WhatsApp vulnerability with its software to hack 1,400 devices, resulting in a lawsuit from Facebook.
+WhatsApp's unencrypted cloud-based backup feature has long been considered a security risk by privacy experts.

+When WhatsApp says it can't view the content of the encrypted messages you send to another WhatsApp user, what it doesn't say is that there's a list of other data that it collects that could be linked to your identity: Your unique device ID, usage and advertising data, purchase history and financial information, physical location, phone number, your contact information and that of your list of contacts, what products you've interacted with, how often you use the app, and how it performs when you do.
+The list goes on.
+This is way more than Signal or Telegram.

 ## Offer guidance to users on selecting the most secure application based on their individual needs and concerns regarding privacy.